vzlatsin/Helper/docs/guides/coder_guide.md

 **Process**
 1. **Gather Inputs**:
-   - **Sources**: Pseudocode, script instructions, HTML structure plans, and data flow guidelines from the developer.
+   - **Sources**: Script instructions, HTML structure plans, and data flow guidelines from the developer.

 2. **Write Code**:
    - Implement the code following the provided instructions.